Optimal Dietary Patterns for Healthy Aging

 About the Author

 Dr. Christopher Zambakari is the owner and operator of three Arizona-based assisted living care homes – Desert Haven Home Care in Phoenix, Apollo Residential Assisted Living in Glendale, and Villa Fiore Assisted Living in Prescott Valley, Arizona.
-He provides direction and oversight to a team of licensed medical and caregiving professionals to ensure the highest levels of customized care, service and advocacy at each of his facilities.
-Zambakari is founder and CEO of The Zambakari Advisory, an international consultancy in the areas of strategic intelligence, program design and transitional processes.
-He is a Hartley B. and Ruth B. Barker Endowed Rotary Peace Fellow, and the assistant editor of the Bulletin of The Sudans Studies Association.
+He provides direction and oversight to a team of licensed medical and caregiving professionals to ensure the highest levels of customized care, service, and advocacy at each of his facilities.
+Zambakari is the founder and CEO of The Zambakari Advisory, an international consultancy in strategic intelligence, program design, and transitional processes.
+He is a Hartley B. and Ruth B. Barker Endowed Rotary Peace Fellow and the assistant editor of the Bulletin of The Sudans Studies Association.

 Comments